janinelaura-hindermann/mt-exercise-5/README.md

 ## Evaluation

-For our trained models we get the BLEU Score wit the following scripts:
+For our trained models we get the BLEU Score with the following scripts.
+We modified it according to our directory structure and file names.

     evaluate_wordlevel2.sh
     evaluate_bpe_2000.sh